aleshaleksey/fansys23/06-abilities.md

 **Declaration**: Must be made when the attack is called, however, for MELEE attacks the MP cost is only paid if the attack hits.
 For ranged and thrown weapon attacks the cost is always paid.

+**Limitations**:
+- Divine strike, when used with ranged weapons, is applicable only within the first range increment.

-**Limitations**: These are OPTIONAL rules for when playing with alignment:
+These are OPTIONAL rules for when playing with alignment:
 - A character with a "Profane" alignment cannot take this ability.
 - A character who gains this ability gains the "Divine" alignment and loses the ability to use it if they lose the alignment.